If you own a Roku device, it’s hard to imagine life without one. Well, as long as you’re not dealing with a “Roku AirPlay not working” issue.

-Your Roku will not work with AirPlay if you are using a VPN on your Apple device.
-In order for your Roku and Apple device to connect, they need to have the same IP address.
+Your Roku will not work with AirPlay if you use a VPN on your Apple device.
+For your Roku and Apple device to connect, they need to have the same IP address.

 If you have a VPN turned on, your IP address will change.
-So, you need to turn it off whenever you would like to use AirPlay.
+So, you need to turn it off whenever you want to use AirPlay.

 Factory Reset Your Roku

-After you have tried all the other solutions, you may need to do a factory reset on your Roku.
+After trying all the other solutions, you may need to factory reset your Roku.
 Remember that this will erase everything from your device.

 So, before you go through with it, try the other solutions one more time.
-When you are 100% sure that a factory reset is the appropriate next step, you can follow the instructions below.
+You can follow the instructions below when you are 100% sure that a factory reset is the appropriate next step.

 - Click Home.